Best Dog Food for Pomeranian Chihuahua (Pomchi Feeding Guide)

 How Much Should My Pomchi Eat Daily?

-A Pomchi typically requires between 2% and 3% of their ideal adult body weight in food per day.
-For a 6-pound adult, this equates to roughly 2 to 3 ounces of food, split across at least two to three sessions to prevent digestive upset and energy crashes.
+A Pomchi typically needs between two and three percent of their ideal adult body weight in food daily.
+For a six-pound adult in moderate condition, that works out to roughly 2 to 2.9 ounces of raw or wet food per day, divided across at least two to three meals.
+Here is the practical breakdown:

 Pomchi Size & Feeding Comparison Table